Home > growing anemones in pots

 Recommended Pot Sizes and Types

 Porous terracotta is ideal versus non-porous materials.
-The size of the pot is also critical for the eventual spread of the anemone.
-A general rule is to select a pot at least 12 inches in diameter.
+Select a pot at least 12 inches in diameter.
 Make sure it has good drainage.

 Preparing Potting Mix

 Anemones despise waterlogged conditions.
-So using a well-draining potting mix is non-negotiable.
-A mix of one part horticultural sand to two parts potting soil is ideal.
-Add in a sprinkle of bonemeal for an organic, slow-release fertilizer.
+So you should use well-draining soil.
+Add in bonemeal for an organic and slow-release fertilizer.
 This encourages strong root development.

 How to Plant Anemone Bulbs in Pots?